Skip to main content

 Trustee

-Engineering Manager at Sabi with over eight years of experience creating innovative software solutions that enhance business productivity and digital accessibility.
+Engineering Manager at Sabi with over eight years of experience in software development and digital accessibility.

 Portrait of Ayomide Aboyade